wp-plugins/woocommerce-xml-csv-product-import/readme.txt

 **Drag & drop the data from your XML or CSV into the WooCommerce fields to import it.**

-It is so intuitive it is almost like manually adding a product in WooCommerce.
+The importer is so intuitive it is almost like manually adding a product in WooCommerce.

+WooCommerce CSV imports?
+WooCommerce XML imports?
+They are EASY with WP All Import.

-Why use the WooCommerce add-on for WP All Import?
+Here's why you should use the WooCommerce add-on for WP All Import?

  - Supports files in any format and structure.
 There are no requirements that the data in your file be organized in a certain way.
+WooCommerce CSV imports are easy, no matter the structure of your file.
+WooCommerce XML imports are flexible and work with any XML file.
  - Supports files of practically unlimited size by automatically splitting them into chunks.
 Import 200Mb+ product catalogs with ease, even on shared hosting.

 = WooCommerce Add-On Professional Edition =